 Hawkmoth Behavioral Evolution

 Hawkmoths are one of the most charismatic groups of moths.
 With incredible proboscides that can reach more than a foot in length, they are a primary focal group to understand life-history evolution.
-Building on the phylogeny of Kawahara et al. (2009; PLoS ONE) and others, our goal is to test ecological hypotheses on how such a remarkable group became so successful.
+Building on the phylogeny of Kawahara et al. (2009) and others, our goal is to test ecological hypotheses on how such a remarkable group became so successful.
 One of our primary foci is an NSF-funded project on anti-bat ultrasound production and hearing in hawkmoths with the Barber Lab at Boise State University.
 Do these moths communicate with bats?
-And if so, how and what are they communicating?
+Our recent study suggests that hawkmoths produce ultrasound to bat calls (Barber and Kawahara, 2013).
 How has sound production evolved in hawkmoths and other moths?
 We use state-of-the-art filming technology and molecular tools to understand this complex interaction.
 Fieldwork is conducted in Borneo and South America.
 A photo gallery of hawkmoths can be found here.

 Insect herbivores and their hosts dominate terrestrial biomes and may constitute nearly 50% of the earth’s biodiversity.
 As herbivores and pollinators, Lepidoptera are one of the primary insect groups responsible for the radiation of flowering plants.
 Since the pioneering work of Ehrlich and Raven (1964), there has been great interest in trying to detect and understand macroevolutionary patterns in insect-plant associations.
 Most macroevolutionary studies on herbivorous insects have focused on external plant feeders and few have examined patterns of life history evolution for internal herbivores such as leafminers.
 Gracillariidae constitute the primary group of plant mining Lepidoptera.
 With a team of international collaborators, we build on the work of Kawahara et al. (2011; BMC Evol Biol) and seek to utilize available fossil data to understand the evolutionary history of Gracillariidae, their host associations, and stabilize their classification.
 A photo gallery of Gracillariidae can be found here.